CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/input-data-install_pcluster.md

 ## Copy Input Data from S3 Bucket to lustre filesystem

-Verify that the /fsx directory exists this is a lustre file system where the I/O is fastest
+Verify that the /fsx directory exists; this is a lustre file system where the I/O is fastest

 `ls /fsx`